lxmcf/virgil-deprecated/README.md

 **Q: Why is Windows not supported?
 Do you hate Windows?**

-A: I don't hate Windows at all, it is a great OS for what it does, however Virgil was a birthed from me not wanting switching to Linux a few years ago and not having access to my then preferred game engine ([GMS2](https://www.yoyogames.com/)) and the tools I found were not what I wanted, so Linux/UNIX is my target.
+A: I don't hate Windows at all, it is a great OS for what it does, however Virgil was a birthed from me switching to Linux a few years ago and not having access to my then preferred game engine ([GMS2](https://www.yoyogames.com/)) and the tools I found were not what I wanted, so Linux/UNIX is my target.

 **Q: Will Virgil ever officially support Windows?**